-Students complete this four-year program with a solid foundation in both law and management, having earned a Berkeley MBA and a JD from either UC Berkeley Boalt Hall School of Law or UC Hastings College of the Law in San Francisco.
+Students complete this four-year program with a solid foundation in both management and law, having earned a Berkeley MBA and a JD from either UC Berkeley School of Law or UC Hastings College of the Law in San Francisco.
 Typically, your first two years are spent in law school, followed by a year in business school.
 During the fourth year, you take electives in both schools.

 - Complete 118 units to graduate (43 in business; 75 in law)

 - Register and pay fees for a minimum of eight semesters at UC Berkeley

 - Complete 117 units to graduate (43 in business; 74 in law)

 - Spend five semesters at Hastings and three at Haas.
 This allows you to avoid paying fees at both universities for the same semester.
 However, it means you will carry a higher-than-normal unit load during your three Haas semesters.
 You will still be subject to the normal pre-enrollment unit limit during the bidding process.

 MBA/MPH Program in Health Management